-We come to a trailhead where there’s another water cache.
-I take only half a liter since I have quite a bit still left.
-We enter a burn area, paralleling the road that goes to the north rim of the Grand Canyon.
-Small aspen have grown in, which makes it one of the most beautiful burn areas I’ve ever seen.
-I was too early for the aspen turning in Colorado but here in Arizona, they are bright gold and red.
+I came to a trailhead with another water cache.
+I took only half a liter since I had quite a bit still left.
+I entered a burn area, paralleling the road that goes to the north rim of the Grand Canyon.
+Small aspen had grown in, which made it one of the most beautiful burn areas I’ve ever seen.
+I was too early for the aspen to be turning in Colorado but here in Arizona, they were bright gold and red.

-The trail leaves the burn area and weaves in and out of some small hills.
-We’ve left the ponderosa forests for spruce mixed with aspen.
-There are wide open meadows too and it feels like northern New Mexico.
-We’ll be high, between 8000 and 9000 feet, until we go down into the Grand Canyon.
-It’s such an unexpected landscape for Arizona.
+The trail left the burn area and weaved in and out of some small hills.
+Gone were the ponderosa forests, exchanged for spruce mixed with aspen.
+There were wide open meadows too, which felt like northern New Mexico.
+The trail would stay high, between 8000 and 9000 feet, until going down into the Grand Canyon.
+What an unexpected landscape for Arizona.

-For the last few hours of the day, I feel a bit queasy and low-energy.
-At camp, I start to feel even worse.
-My stomach hurts and I feel like throwing up.
-I can’t even eat my dinner so I put it away for later and go to sleep around 7:30 pm.
-I’m not sure what’s wrong with me but a little sleep usually cures everything.
+For the last few hours of the day, I feel a bit queasy and and with low-energy.
+At camp, I started to feel even worse.
+My stomach hurt and I feel like throwing up.
+I couldn’t even eat my dinner, so I put it away for later and went to sleep around 7:30 pm.
+Hopefully, a little sleep usually cures everything.